mktrevor/restaurant_trevorar/README.md

   + If you encounter any other problems, feel free to email me!

 ###How to run non-normatives!
+  + It's a good idea to restart the program for some of the scenarios.
+There is no way to add more inventory to markets right now, so not everything can be tested in one run-through.
+Market 3 starts off with a high supply which shouldn't run out unless the user presses the "empty Market 3" button.

 ####Waiter Breaks and Hungry Customers
   + To make customers hungry again, check the "Hungry?" checkbox in the infoPanel at the bottom.